LA CEIBA

 The Rise of Nayib Bukele

-Nayib Bukeles state of exception has sparked conversation not only in El Salvador but outside as well.
-On the forefront, Human Rights organizations including the Human Rights Watch, the United Nations Human Rights Office of the High Commissioner, and smaller organizations such as CrisoSal, have expressed their disapproval with President Bukeles militarized tactics and violations to human rights.
-For the remainder of this paper we will explore the means in which both El Salvador and the United States have used States of Exception to detain and imprison Salvadoran citizens.
+Nayib Bukele's state of exception has sparked conversation not only in El Salvador but outside as well.
+On the forefront, Human Rights organizations, including Human Rights Watch, the United Nations Human Rights Office of the High Commissioner, and smaller organizations such as CrisoSal, have expressed their disapproval of President Bukele's militarized tactics and violations of human rights.
+For the remainder of this paper, we will explore how El Salvador and the United States have used the States of Exception to detain and imprison Salvadoran citizens.

 Detention Facilities in the United States